adrianoneres/files-api-nodejs/README.md

 yarn test
 ```

-The API endpoints are available for testing at the context `api-docs`.
+The API endpoints are available for testing at `/api-docs`.

 ## 5. Build